ApoloniArt/Visual-Aesthetics-Library/README.md

 - **Manually quality-checked** — every caption is hand-verified for correct structure and syntax at the point of creation.
 No automated agents used for generation or QA.
 - **Example dataset** — I have provided a non-cherry-picked sample dataset so you can preview caption quality before purchasing.
 - **Disclaimer** — My library contains erotic imagery, and some NSFW imagery.
-- **Transparency** — My json captions are highly accurate & detailed, but not 100% perfect.
+- **Transparency** — I hide nothing about where the images were obtained and from whom they were created.
+My json captions are highly accurate & detailed, but not 100% perfect.
 They describe exact composition of the image, including any signatures, logos & watermarks.
-This is the beauty of Ideo4 as they can just be removed instantly by bbox deletion.
+This is the beauty of my custom node and Ideo4, as they can just be removed instantly by live editing within ApoGalleria, or bbox deletion upon population.

 ## ✨ Why use my Library?